NBISweden/module-r-intro-dm-practices/_episodes/06-knitr-markdown.md

 The `fig.path` option defines where the figures will be saved.
-The `/` here is really important; without it, the figures would be saved in the standard place but just with names that being with `Figs`.
+The `/` here is really important; without it, the figures would be saved in the standard place but just with names that begin with `Figs`.

 If you have multiple R Markdown files in a common directory, you might want to use `fig.path` to define separate prefixes for the figure file